- Home

 The

-parameter) must be shared for reading and writing access.
-If you shared it previously check whether it has the writing access only and change the access correctly.
+\\ServerName\Tempfolder, the one used for the mailbox export and set with the script-dirparameter, must be shared for reading and writing access.
+If you shared it previously, check whether it has the writing access only and change the access accordingly.

 Import the MS Exchange data to ONLYOFFICE

-Installing ONLYOFFICE Workspace Enterprise Edition and configure Mail Server
+Installing ONLYOFFICE Workspace Enterprise Edition and configuring Mail Server

 Install the Docker version of ONLYOFFICE Workspace Enterprise Edition.
-This can be done installing ONLYOFFICE Workspace Enterprise Edition using the script and selecting the Docker installation variant.
-After that set up the mail server as written here.
+This can be done by installing ONLYOFFICE Workspace Enterprise Edition using the script and selecting the Docker installation option.
+After that, set up the mail server as described in this article.

-file (which was received in the step above), replacing all the entries for the old MS Exchange domain with the new one.
+users.csv file, which was received in the step above, replacing all the entries for the old MS Exchange domain with the new one.
 This is done with the following command:

 sed -i 's/exchange-domain.com/new-domain.com/g' users.csv

-Now you need to download and unpack the script which will do the data import process.
-This can be done using the command:
+Now you need to download and unpack the script that will perform the data import.
+This can be done using the following command:

 The command will download and unpack the file, creating the following folder structure: